 Get ready to channel your inner Indiana Jones.

 Get ready for the weirdest port visit you’ll ever make.
-Players will walk through the harbour, wheeling and dealing as they try to make the most of their visit.
+Players will walk through the harbor, wheeling and dealing as they try to make the most of their visit.

 Harbour is a set collecting game with a rather dynamic economy built into the rules.
 As players purchase buildings, the prices of resources fluctuate depending upon which resources were used.
 Players need to time their purchases just right in order to maximize their profits and crush their competition.